andresroliveira/andresroliveira/README.md

-🌐 Hi, I'm Andrês!
+# Hi, I'm Andrês Oliveira

-🎓 Licentiate in Mathematics | 📚 Master's Student in Applied Mathematics at [IMECC Unicamp](https://www.ime.unicamp.br/)
+🎓 PhD student in Applied Mathematics at [IMECC/UNICAMP](https://www.ime.unicamp.br/), Brazil.

-📍 Campinas, 🇧🇷

-Currently, my research revolves around exploring novel methods in Distance Geometry.

-Areas of Interest:

-- Machine Learning 💻
-- Quantum Computing 🚀
+My current research is in **Computational Geophysics**, with an emphasis on numerical methods for seismic wave propagation and **Full-Waveform Inversion (FWI)**.

+I hold a Master's degree in Applied Mathematics and a Licentiate degree in Mathematics from the University of Campinas (UNICAMP).
+My previous research involved **Distance Geometry** and **Quantum Computing**.

+## Research interests

-- Computational Geometry 🔍
+- Computational Geophysics

-#Mathematics #QuantumComputing #ComputationalGeometry #MachineLearning #DistanceGeometry
+- Full-Waveform Inversion
+- Inverse Problems
+- Numerical Methods
+- Scientific Computing